-Max Age: Enter a value from 6 to 40 in seconds to specify the maximum time the transit its state after the network topology is changed.
+Max Age: Enter a value from 6 to 40 in seconds to specify the maximum time to transit its state after the network topology is changed.
 2\(Forward

-Forward Delay: Enter a value from 4 to 30 in seconds to specify the time for the port to packets transmitted per Hello Time interval.
-The default value is 5pps.
+Forward Delay: Enter a value from 4 to 30 in seconds to specify the time for the port packets transmitted per Hello Time interval.
+The default value is